 Lois Holzman has spent her adult life challenging the concept of “normal” and exposing the philosophical assumptions and political justifications that make normalcy so seductive (and so misguided).

 Lois travels the world bringing her message to groups as varied as rock climbing experiential educators, corporate leadership consultants, postmodern psychotherapists, Chinese Marxist philosophers, Brazilian youth workers, Bangladeshi business students, and teenagers from America’s inner-cities.
-She is author/co-author/editor of ten books including Unscientific Psychology: A Cultural-Performatory Approach to Understanding Human Life (with Newman), and numerous books and articles on the early Soviet psychologist Lev Vygotsky and the relevance of his ideas to the fields of psychotherapy, education and organizational and community development.
-She is writing her next book, The Overweight Brain: How Our Obsession with Knowing Keeps Us from Getting Smart Enough to Make a Better World, online, chapter by chapter.
-She is a regular commentator on Psychology Today (A Conceptual Revolution) and the Psychology of Becoming blog.
-Contact information: [email protected]
+Lois is the author of 10 books—including The Overweight Brain: How Our Obsession with Knowing Keeps Us from Getting Smart Enough to Make a Better World and Vygotsky at Work and Play—and dozens of chapters, articles and essays.
+She writes an advice column on everyday developmental dilemmas at The Developmentalist.